OfflineIMAP/offlineimap.github.io/gsoc.md

 > Students, this application is not yet accepted and might not be.
 Check the [official timeline](https://developers.google.com/open-source/gsoc/timeline) to know more.

+{:.note}
+{{ icons.note }} Note: {{ icons.end}}
+The following statements are intentionally general.
+If you're already used to open source, some to most of them might be irrevelant.
+I expect you to discuss about **your own expectations** for this GSoC.

 As a mentor, my goal is to **make your GSoC student project successful**.
 By successful, I mean:

 * your project should be **a good experience**: ideally, you'll *end the summer with the desire to be involved in this (or any other) open source project*;